-The French Quarter, New Orleans
+The French Quarter – New Orleans, Louisiana

 Visiting Bourdon Street at 9AM was a bit like witnessing a sleeping giant.
 The evidence of the night before could still be found in the streets – empty daiquiri containers and rogue mardi gras beads – I could not even imagine what it is like during actual mardi gras – though I have to image it is not nearly as populated at this time during COVID.
 We laughed at the different names of the bars – puns trying to attract passer-bys in during the night.
 The neons lights, while turned off, certainly reminded us of the Vegas styled signs flashing in bright colors.
 It was certainly enough to use our imagination on the craziness these streets have seen through the years.